nova-pkgs/python/Doc/tutorial/errors.rst

 As you can see, the :keyword:`finally` clause is executed in any event.
-The :exc:`TypeError` raised by dividing two strings is not handled by the :keyword:`except` clause and therefore re-raised after the :keyword:`!finally` clause has been executed.
+The :exc:`TypeError` raised by dividing two strings is not handled by the :keyword:`except` clause and therefore re-raised after the :keyword:`finally` clause has been executed.

 In real world applications, the :keyword:`finally` clause is useful for